-- 1 package whole wheat egg noodles for serving (cooked)
+- 12 ounces cooked egg noodles for serving

 - Add flour to pan and stir to coat.
 Allow to cook for 1 additional minute.

 - Deglaze pan with wine and bring to a boil, whisking to incorporate flour into liquid.
+Let that mixture cook for 1 minute.
 Add ½ cup milk and whisk well until mixture is quite thick.

-- Add remaining stock and milk.
-Bring to a boil, then reduce to simmer.
-Add meat (if not already in pan) and cover.
-Allow to simmer for 20 minutes until flavors are well married.
-Taste and season with additional 1 teaspoon of salt if needed.
+- Add remaining stock, milk, and Worcestershire sauce.
+Bring the mixture to a boil, then reduce the heat to medium-low.
+Simmer for 20 minutes until flavors are well married.
+Taste and season with additional salt if needed.

 - Serve over egg noodles or mashed potatoes.

 - Feel free to use additional beef stock in place of the wine.

 - If you don't like beef, you can use ground turkey or ground chicken in this Stroganoff recipe.